IRuuy/MathExpressionParser/docs/en/lexer.md

 , the standard list of tokens must be included in the list of tokens.
 You can do this using: `LexemeListFactory.generateStandardLexemes()`.

+The implementation is in the tests - [LexerTest](/src/test/java/ru/shulgindaniil/token/LexerTest.java), at the `getTokensWithCustomOptionsTest` method, or in the contract example below.
 ```java
 List<TokenType> lexemeList = LexemeListFactory.getLexemeList(
         List.of(CustomUnaryOperator.values()),